Choosing the right birth positions can both reduce labor pain and the time it takes to give birth.

 Many women that are in the first stage of labor prefer to lie on their side.
 You can even place pillows between your knees for extra comfort.
 This helps to alleviate some of the pain from the contractions.

 Some women opt for a semi-sitting position.
 You can do this on a couch or even in a bed as well as with your partner because you can lean against your partner with his arms around you.
 If you want to help enlarge the pelvis to help the baby get the best position possible, then you may want to sit with one foot up.
 Your partner can help by massaging your back to help relieve some of the pain from back labor.

 The key during this often long stage of labor (from the first contraction until fully dilated) is to focus on helping yourself to relax as much as possible.

 In the very beginning, before the contractions have become really painful, it can be good to try to simply ignore them.
 Try walking around a bit, read a book, have something to eat, or do whatever that helps you feel normal.

 As contractions become stronger and you can’t ignore them anymore, find birth positions that help you relax and focus on breathing.
 Personally, I’ve preferred standing on my knees leaning towards a couch or an alleviated part of the bed.
-If also placing a really large pillow or something similar in front of you, you can then simply fall back almost sitting on your feet and rest your head and body on a pillow when contractions get really bad.
+If you also place a really large pillow or something similar in front of you, you can then simply fall back almost sitting on your feet and rest your head and body on a pillow when contractions get really bad.
 All to help you relax.